Category: Calendar vs Scheduling Tools

 Google Calendar

-Microsoft Bookings fails first because service configuration is required before basic scheduling.
+Microsoft Bookings fails first because it breaks when service configuration is required before basic scheduling.

 Verdict